 Author.
 Speaker.
 Pastor.
+Parent.
 Encourager, inspiration-giver, laugh-bringer.
 Displaced Wisconsinite soaking up the sun in California.

-I’m the author of three books, all with Rose Publishing: Happy Now: Let Playfulness Lift Your Load and Renew Your Spirit, arriving early August 2021, Uncluttered: Free Your Space, Free Your Schedule, Free Your Soul, which sold out the first printing in a month, Almost Holy Mama: Life-Giving Spiritual Practices for Weary Parents, which premiered at #1 in its category on Amazon.
+I’m the author of three books: Happy Now: Let Playfulness Lift Your Load and Renew Your Spirit, and Almost Holy Mama: Life-Giving Spiritual Practices for Weary Parents, both of which premiered at #1 on Amazon, as well as Uncluttered: Free Your Space, Free Your Schedule, Free Your Soul, which sold out the first printing in a month.
 (I know, right?
 Pinch me!)
+All three are from Tyndale House/Hendrickson Publishers.

 (And do I do virtual events?
 Yes, I do.
 And they’re awesome.)

-My husband Daryl and I serve as pastors at a Presbyterian church in California, where we revel in joining Jesus at work.
+My husband Daryl and I serve as pastors at Presbyterian Church of the Master in southern California, where we revel in joining Jesus at work.

 Thanks for stopping by!